 Monero as an alternative cryptocurrency

-Monero has been around for almost 4 years, but it’s just now gaining traction, and ransomware victims are beginning to see demands for payment with it versus Bitcoin.
+Monero is apparently the fourth largest alternate cryptocurrency, and ransomware victims are beginning to see demands for payment with it versus Bitcoin.
 This simply makes the job of law enforcement agencies that much harder.

 What we’ve seen cross-industry are corporations and organizations buying Bitcoin to be prepared for ransomware attacks, but as new cryptocurrencies are coming onto the scene, will they stockpile them as well, or be forced to reformulate their disaster recovery contingencies?
 I think at this point, they’d be better off looking in other directions as these attacks grow in sophistication.